ConnorEspino/ObsidianSelectWord/README.md

 I'm making this because no one else has and it drive me crazy to not have this as a hotkey.

-The default hotkey is `Ctrl` + `W` because I make the rules around here.
+The default hotkey is `Esc`.
-- To change this hotkey, open the Settings dialog, go to the Hotkeys panel and search for "Select Word".
+- To change this hotkey, open the Settings dialog, go to the Hotkeys panel and search for "Select word".
 - Alternatively, you can click the + icon next to the plugin's on/off switch in the Community Plugins panel.

 This is a very basic solution - if I want to improve it later, I might.